-- You must complete two work terms (8 months) for the Co-op program but can complete up to four work terms (16 months) in total. - One work term is typically 4 months but can be 8, 12, or 16 months. - Work term start dates are always in September, January, and May. - o You must complete at least one work term in either a Fall or Winter term. - Summer (May start date) is the most competitive work term; don't ignore Fall and Winter work terms, which often have fewer people applying for positions. - Winter term (January to May) is a busier quarter for many companies you may find numerous positions available for Winter term because of this.
+- You must complete two work terms (8 months) for the Co-op program but can complete up to four work terms (16 months) in total. - o One work term is typically 4 months, but the contract can be 8, 12, or 16 months. - Work term start dates must be in September Fall term, January Winter term, or May Summer term (IE align with academic calendar). - o You must complete at least one work term in either a Fall or Winter term. - Summer (May start date) is the most competitive work term; don't ignore Fall and Winter work terms, which often have fewer people applying for positions. - Winter term (January to May) is a busier quarter for many companies you may find numerous positions available for Winter term because of this.